uc-cdis/gen3.org/content/resources/operator/_index.md

 ## 3. Creating a New Data Dictionary

 ### Core Dictionary
 We have created a basic data dictionary [DCF data dictionary](https://github.com/uc-cdis/dcfdictionary) to get you started.
 You can use the DCF Data Dictionary as a starting point for creating your own data dictionary in your own commons.
 It is a consensus of previously used data dictionaries and will make creating your own data dictionary more efficient.
 The basic structure of this and all dictionaries includes the following node categories:
 ### Node Categories
 #### Administrative
 The Project, Study, and Subject nodes are administrative nodes that are required for any Gen3 data commons.
 Administrative nodes store basic project and study information for their associated cases or subjects.
-Also, the Subject node level is where the nodes start differentiationg between commons.
+Also, the Subject node level is where the nodes start differentiating between commons.
 It can also be represented as Case depending on the use case.

 #### Clinical
 The Subject node links to the Demographic and Diagnosis clinical nodes.
 These nodes are Clinical nodes that are used to store clinical and medical history related data.
-The Demograpic node stores properties that represent the statistical characterization of human populations or segments of human populations (for example, characterization by year of birth, sex, and race).
+The Demographic node stores properties that represent the statistical characterization of human populations or segments of human populations (for example, characterization by year of birth, sex, and race).
 This node is typically used to store properties that do not change over time.
 The Diagnosis clinical node represents the investigation, analysis, and recognition of the presence and nature of disease, condition, or injury from expressed signs and symptoms.
 It also pertains to the scientific determination of any kind and the concise results of such an investigation.

 #### Biospecimen
 The Biospecimen node category is associated with data related to biological specimens as it relates to testing, diagnostic, propagation, treatment or research purposes.
-This node can contain one or more components including but not limited to cellular molecules, cells, tissues, organs, body fluids, embryos,and body excretory products.
+This node can contain one or more components including but not limited to cellular molecules, cells, tissues, organs, body fluids, embryos, and body excretory products.
 It is composed of nodes such as Sample, Aliquot, and Read Group.
 For example, in some commons Sample can represent an actual piece of tissue removed from a biological entity for testing, diagnostic, propagation, treatment or research purposes and an aliquot represents a nucleic acid extraction from this tissue.
 The number of biospecimen nodes can be tuned for a particular commons depending on the desired level of granularity required.
 Read group refers to sequencing read group and can be important for commons that require bioinformatics processing of sequencing data.

 #### Analysis
 The Analysis node category stores data that is associated with genomic pipeline analysis that is typical of next generation sequencing (NGS).
-Example Analysis nodes include Genotyping Array Workfow which stores metadata for genotyping array worklow, the Proteomic Workflow node  which stores metadata for the protein mass spectrometry workflow, and the Aligned Workflow node which stores metadata for alignment pipeline used to align reads.
+Example Analysis nodes include Genotyping Array Workflow which stores metadata for genotyping array workflow, the Proteomic Workflow node  which stores metadata for the protein mass spectrometry workflow, and the Aligned Workflow node which stores metadata for alignment pipeline used to align reads.

 #### Data File
 The Data File node category is used to store metadata related to data files that are stored in the cloud.
 It contains nodes such as Submitted Aligned Reads, Submitted Unaligned Reads, and Aligned Reads.
 These nodes contains properties such as file_name, file_size, and data_format which describe information stored in the file.